Leighton Burtt

-Leighton McGregor Burtt (born 17 April 1984) is a New Zealand cricketer, who plays for the Canterbury Wizards.
+Leighton McGregor Burtt (born 17 April 1984) is a New Zealand cricketer, who played for the New Zealand Under 19 team and Canterbury Wizards.
 He was born in Christchurch.
-He is related to Tom Burtt, Noel Burtt and is the son of Mark Burtt.
-He played for the Wellington Firebirds for the 2010–11 New Zealand cricket season.
+He is the great-nephew of Tom Burtt, grandson of Noel Burtt, nephew of Wayne Burtt and is the son of Mark Burtt who played hockey for New Zealand.
+Mark and Wayne's cousin John Ward was a Canterbury and New Zealand wicketkeeper.
+His mother Vicki Burtt played cricket for Canterbury and New Zealand also.
+He was also contracted to the Wellington Firebirds.